Rohithjeevanantham/Hand-Gesture-Recognition-Based-Shopping-System/README.md

    git clone https://github.com/Rohithjeevanantham/Hand-Gesture-Recognition-Based-Shopping-System.git
 Navigate to the project directory:

-bash
-Copy code
+# Navigate to the project directory
 cd Hand-Gesture-Recognition-Based-Shopping-System

-Install the required libraries using pip:
+# Install the required libraries using pip

-bash
-Copy code
 pip install -r requirements.txt

-Run the main Python script:
+# Run the main Python script

-bash
-Copy code
 python hand_gesture_shopping.py

-Libraries Used
-This project utilizes the following libraries and frameworks:
+##This project utilizes the following libraries and frameworks:

 OpenCV: For object detection using YOLOv3.
 Mediapipe: For hand landmark detection and tracking.